FHA loans require just 3.5% down with a 580 credit score

 - Investment account

-FHA home loans are very popular among fist-time homebuyers because of the low credit and down payment requirements.
+FHA home loans are popular among first-time homebuyers because of the low credit and down payment requirements.
 They’re available in fixed-rate and adjustable-rate mortgage terms.
 Have a maximum debt-to-income ratio of 43% and a minimum loan-to-value ratio of 96.5%.

-The high DTI ratios that can be accepted makes FHA loans a good option for borrowers with low-to-moderate income.
+The high DTI ratios that can be accepted make FHA loans a good option for low-to-moderate-income borrowers.
 Mortgage insurance (MIP) is required on all FHA mortgages regardless of the LTV ratio.

 Your credit score is directly tied to the interest rate you receive on a mortgage loan.
-If you have a low credit score you will have a higher rate and higher monthly mortgage payment.
-You should try to maximize your credit scores before applying for an FHA home loan.
+If you have a low credit score, you will have a higher monthly mortgage payment rate.
+You should work on maximizing your credit score before applying for a mortgage.

 FHA RATES: FHA Interest Rate Quotes